-Jesse Clark, nidan (2nd degree black belt), officially started practicing in Boise in 1999 when he enrolled at Boise State (he unofficially started practicing as a young child with his dad, Glenn Clark, shodan).
-Mr. Ohshima granted Jesse permission to start a new dojo in Twin Falls in 2011.
-Jesse is the Women’s Self Defense instructor at the College of Southern Idaho.
-He is also a member of SKA’s Team USA and will fight this summer in Switzerland.
+Jesse Clark, sandan (3rd degree black belt), officially started practicing in Boise in 1999 when he enrolled at Boise State (he unofficially started practicing as a young child in the early 1980’s with his dad, Glenn Clark, shodan).
+Mr. Ohshima granted Jesse permission to start a new dojo in Twin Falls, Idaho in 2011.
+Jesse is the head instructor for both the Karate class and Self Defense class at the College of Southern Idaho.

 Crissie Gard, ikkyu (1st degree brown belt), became a member of Twin Falls Shotokan Karate in 2016.
 After enrolling her two sons in karate and watching them practice for a few months, she decided to start practicing with them.
 Now both of her sons and husband are all brown belts.
 Crissie is an elementary school teacher and also volunteers as an assistant-instructor to Jesse with the College of Southern Idaho’s Women’s Self Defence class.
 She enjoys sparring with her family at home, practicing Kata, and longboarding in the summer.
 Crissie is now the head instructor for the kids Karate class.

 Courtney Gard, ikkyu (1st degree brown belt), started practicing at the Twin Falls dojo in the fall of 2016.
 He joined, along with his wife Crissie, about 6 months after their two boys got started in the kids class.
 He appreciates that he has been able to practice with his family and make training an enjoyable family affair.
 Outside of class he enjoys being able to pursue various interests, such as his job of working on computers and his hobbies including photography, longboarding, and racecars.